dmhenaopa/holbertonschool-higher_level_programming/0x0A-python-inheritance/README.md

 + 5-base_geometry.py: An empty class BaseGeometry.
 + 6-base_geometry.py: A class BaseGeometry.
 With a public instance method: def area(self): that raises an Exception with the message area() is not implemented.
 + 7-base_geometry.py: A class BaseGeometry.
 With a public instance method: def area(self): that raises an Exception with the message area() is not implemented.
 Public instance method: def integer_validator(self, name, value): that validates value as an integer.
-+ 8-rectangle.py: Write a class Rectangle that inherits from BaseGeometry (7-base_geometry.py). width and height must be positive integers, validated by integer_validator (class BaseGeometry).
++ 8-rectangle.py: A class Rectangle that inherits from BaseGeometry (7-base_geometry.py). width and height must be positive integers, validated by integer_validator (class BaseGeometry).
-+ 9-rectangle.py: Write a class Rectangle that inherits from BaseGeometry (7-base_geometry.py). width and height must be positive integers, validated by integer_validator (class BaseGeometry).
++ 9-rectangle.py: A class Rectangle that inherits from BaseGeometry (7-base_geometry.py). width and height must be positive integers, validated by integer_validator (class BaseGeometry).
 The area() method are implemented.
++ 10-square.py: A class Square that inherits from Rectangle (9-rectangle.py).
 +